-A Leadership Institute will be scheduled in conjunction with the Medical Library Association (MLA) Annual Meeting in May 2019 in Chicago, IL.
+A multi-day Leadership Institute will be scheduled in conjunction with the Medical Library Association (MLA) Annual Meeting in May 2019 in Chicago, IL.
 Highlights of the Institute have been the opportunity for a mock interview for a director's position, with feedback on all aspects; and informal discussion with two recently appointed directors who are Fellows Program graduates.
-This in-person mid-point event helps to bond the cohort, further develops leadership skills, and ensures that the program is addressing the needs of participants.
+This in-person mid-point event helps to bond the cohort, introduces additional leadership topics, further develops leadership skills, and ensures that the program is addressing the needs of participants.